Istanbul, with its population of around 16 million people, is

 famous, extensive beaches of

-Sile are reached partly by
+Sile are reached partly by a motorway, and partly by a

-the forest.
+narrow road winding through the forest.
 The ruins of a Genoese fortress and the

 lighthouse are also worth seeing in Sile.
-To the west of
+To the west of the town the beaches

-east there are a series of small, sandy bays.
-The summer
+extend uninterrupted, and to the east there are a series of small, sandy bays.

 get to Sile from European side of Istanbul, so it is